xc-lab/PointExplainer/README.md

 ## Introduction
 We proposed an explainable diagnosis framework combined with a digitized hand-drawn test for Parkinson's disease diagnosis.

-Deep neural networks have shown potential in analyzing digitized hand-drawn signals for diagnosing Parkinson's disease.
-However, the lack of interpretability in most existing methods poses a challenge to building user trust.
-We propose an explainable diagnosis framework, named *PointExplainer*, for providing personalized predictions suitable for human reasoning. *PointExplainer* assigns importance values to hand-drawn segments, reflecting their relative contribution to the model's decision.
-We also verify model behavior consistency to address the issue of faithfulness.
+PointExplainer assigns attribution scores to local segments of a handwriting trajectory, highlighting their relative contribution to the model’s decision.
+This explanation format, consistent with expert cognitive patterns, enables clinicians to quickly locate key regions and understand the model’s diagnostic logic.
+In addition, we design behavior-consistency metrics to quantitatively assess the faithfulness of the explanations, reducing reliance on subjective evaluation.

 In this repository, we release code for training *PointExplainer* and provide a simple demo showing the personalized inference.